github/github-ospo/Surveys/Funding and Resource Allocation/Diversity and Inclusion Support.md

 # Inclusion

-**In what ways do you think GitHub could more effectively support open source projects that advance diversity, equity, and inclusion?**
+## In what ways do you think GitHub could more effectively support open source projects that advance diversity, equity, and inclusion

 [Open Text]